 - BC= minimum 38.2% and maximum 88.6% Fibonacci retracement of AB leg;

 - CD= Poses a target between 1.618% - 2.618 Fibonacci extension of AB leg between 1.272– 1.618 of XA leg.
 This is almost similar to the Bat Harmonic Pattern.

 Bullish Butterfly Patterns

 The B point of the Butterfly harmonic pattern is important.
-The wave B retracement needs to be shallow.
-The B point will help us calculate the other Fibonacci measurements within the gartley butterfly.
+Wave B retracement needs to be shallow.
+The B point will help us calculate the other Fibonacci measurements within the Gartley butterfly.
 The other retracement point will assist us to define new trading opportunities.

 How to Trade Bearish Butterfly

 The Butterfly pattern must include an equivalent AB=CD leg.
 This is the minimum requirement, however, the alternate 1.27AB=CD is more common for this structure which is quite different than the Cypher chart pattern.

 The 1.27XA projection is the most critical number in the potential reversal zones.
 And, finally, the C point must be within the range of 0.382-0.886 retracement.